Cuban art: Vanguardia artists

 By the late 1940s, the first generation of vanguard artists had dispersed, pursuing their individual careers.
 Lam went on to great success, living mainly in Paris after 1952.
-Arche, Fernandez, and Peña died young; Enriquez and Ponce both achieved some international recognition before dying in middle-age.
+Arche, Fernandez, and Peña died young; Enríquez and Ponce both achieved some international recognition before dying in middle-age.
 Others, such as Gattorno and Pogolotti, left Cuba and took their art in entirely new directions; still more emigrated after the Cuban Revolution of 1959, which left Cuban artists isolated from art developments and markets in the United States and Europe.
 Several, such as Pelaez, Abela, and Manuel, continued to produce work in Cuba.

 The Vanguardia artists received international recognition in 2003 with the Modern Cuban Painting exhibition at the Museum of Modern Art in New York, subsequently shown in Paris.
 Modern Cuban artists continue to do significant work in this tradition, including Juan Ramón Valdés Gómez (called Yiki) and José Toirac.

 Naïve art

 Juego de Domino (The Domino Players), oil on canvas, 2008, José Rodríguez Fuster.

 According to European and North American Art critics, Naïve art is usually recognized by its childlike freshness and amateurish qualities, such as lack of accurate perspective, little or no modeling, and bold coloration.
 Artists who work in this style are generally acknowledged as favoring a more "primitive" or "folk" style of art.
 The term naïve itself can be problematic; usually meaning an artist is self-taught, it has been used in the past by academic artists or critics as a derogatory term, since naïve artists tend to ignore the basic rules of art.
 Despite their disregard for academic conventions, naïve artists are often quite sophisticated in their personal forms of artistic expression.